Chart Color Schemes

 In terms of cultural diversity, Mount Warren Park records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Mount Warren Park, as per the findings, exhibited a higher than average cultural diversity with 8.7% of its residents speaking languages other than English at home and 24.0% being born overseas.
-Christianity was identified as the predominant religion in Mount Warren Park, comprising 49.4% of the population, slightly higher than the Greater Brisbane average of 47.8%.
+Mount Warren Park, surveyed in 2016, had a cultural diversity level above average, with 8.7% of its residents speaking a language other than English at home and 24.0% born overseas.
+Christianity was the predominant religion in Mount Warren Park as of 2016, accounting for 49.4% of people, slightly higher than Greater Brisbane's 47.8%.
 The top three ancestry groups were English (31.1%), Australian (25.3%), and Irish (8.2%).

 Frequently Asked Questions - Diversity